Olympus E-PL5 Comparison Review

 |6.||Olympus E-PL7||Four Thirds||15.9||4608||3456||1080/30p||22.7||12.4||873||72|

 |7.||Olympus E-P5||Four Thirds||15.9||4608||3456||1080/30p||22.8||12.4||895||72|

 |Note: DXO values in italics represent estimates based on sensor size and age.|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The E-PL5 indeed provides movie recording capabilities.
 The highest resolution format that the E-PL5 can use is 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The following tables report on some other key feature differences and similarities of the Olympus E-PL5 and comparable cameras.

-One feature that differentiates the E-PL5 from many other cameras is in-body image stabilization (IBIS).
+One feature that differentiates the E-PL5 from many older cameras is in-body image stabilization (IBIS).
 The E-PL5 reduces the risk of handshake-induced blur with all attached lenses, while cameras without IBIS have to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.